Graduate Program Coordinator & Associate Professor

 If greenery isn't your focus, Whitewater is conveniently located in what is commonly known as the Midwest Research Triangle linking Chicago, Illinois and Madison and Milwaukee, Wisconsin.
 This means we are a close drive to major employers and innovators affecting the whole country and world.

-You want a career that challenges you to keep learning and growing.
+The Master Program in Computer Science at UW-Whitewater aims at preparing students for leadership roles in cutting-edge computing industry as well as PhD studies in top research universities.
+The graduates have been placed in companies such as Amazon, IBM, Cerner, and TDS and PhD programs in Dartmouth College, University of Wisconsin – Madison etc. You want a career that challenges you to keep learning and growing.
 You want to be rewarded for that hard work with high average earnings and a positive career outlook.
 And you want to be able to choose from a career path that truly stimulates your interests.
 That is exactly why Computer Science is the #1 Major Nationwide with the highest median base salary.

 Why pursue a Master’s Degree in Computer Science?
 It is simple.
 Even more earning potential, better career trajectory, and the opportunity to become even more valuable to your organization.

 It isn’t just about the money.
 Earning an MSCS will provide you with an opportunity tackle more complex projects and develop skill mastery.
 After all, Computer Science isn’t just one field.
 The MSCS program at the University of Wisconsin-Whitewater, gives you personalized curriculum and course projects to excel in your areas of interest, or those most needed at your organization: software engineering, algorithm, machine learning, data science, cybersecurity, and any other computing related interdisciplinary areas.